API reference

 error_code | string|null | null on success, otherwise one of the codes below. |

-Note: most verify failures still return HTTP 200 — check success,
+Note: a normal pass or fail returns HTTP 200 - check success,

 Errors